List of radio stations in Canterbury: FM and AM

 The following stations broadcast in the Christchurch area including Sumner and the Hurunui District.

 Most high-power FM radio stations serving Christchurch broadcast from the Sugarloaf transmitter, located on the Port Hills due south of the central city.
 Stations broadcasting from this transmitter also serve the majority of the Canterbury Plains, as far south as the Rangitata River.
 The suburb of Sumner is served by infill FM transmitters located at Southshore and Sumner Head, as hills block the signal from Sugarloaf.

-Low Power FM
+Low Power & Internet Radio Stations

 There are a number of LPFM stations that are operating, or have operated, whose broadcast range may be less than that of the full-power FM stations.
+There are internet radio broadcasting stations that serve from the area.

 Banks Peninsula Stations

 The following stations broadcast in Akaroa or the Banks Peninsula area.

 Mid Canterbury Stations

 The following stations broadcast in the Ashburton or Mid Canterbury area.